tristan00b/py-musebot-template/README.md

 # Musebot Template for Python

-_**Note: This template is a work in progress and subject to breaking changes**_
-_**Note: This template has only been tested under OS X, Python 2.7.12+, and Pyo 0.8.0**_
+_**Note: This template has only been tested under OS X, Python 2.7, and Pyo 0.8.0**_

-A template for creating MusebBots in Python.
+A template for creating Musebots in Python.
 This template uses [Pyo](http://ajaxsoundstudio.com/) for synthesis and OSC communication.

 ## Installation